wangc86/blog/content/cr.md

 > for I will contend with him that contendeth with thee,
 > and I will save thy children.

-And finally, on God the Son and His work, from Hebrews 2:14-15, and from Hebrews 7:24-25:
+And finally, of God the Son and His work, from Hebrews 2:14-15, and from Hebrews 7:24-25:

 > Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; and deliver them who through fear of death were all their lifetime subject to bondage.